karoon/chatterbox/README.md

 * [Seelog](https://github.com/cihub/seelog) for logging

 #<a id="unsupported"></a>Not supported features#
-* QOS level 2 is not supported.
-Only support QOS 1 and 0.

 * Topic wildcard is not supported.
 Topic is always treated as plain string.